jbartok/beam/website/src/documentation/runners/jet.md

 The Hazelcast Jet Runner can be used to execute Beam pipelines using [Hazelcat Jet](https://jet.hazelcast.org/).

-The Jet Runner and Jet are suitable for large scale, continuous jobs, and provide:
+The Jet Runner and Jet are suitable for large scale continuous jobs and provide:
-* Support for both batch and data stream processing
+* Support for both batch (bounded) and streaming (unbounded) data sets
 * A runtime that supports very high throughput and low event latency at the same time
 * Natural back-pressure in streaming programs
+* Distributed massively parallel data processing engine with in memory storage

 It's important to note that the Jet Runner is currently in an *EXPERIMENTAL* state and can not make use of many of the capabilities present in Jet:
-* while Jet has full Fault Tolerance support, the Jet Runner does not; if a job fails it must be restarted
+* Jet has full Fault Tolerance support, the Jet Runner does not; if a job fails it must be restarted
-* while Jet's internal performance is extremely high (see [benchmarks](https://jet.hazelcast.org/performance/)), the Runner can't match it as of now, because Beam pipeline optimization/surgery has not been fully implemented
+* Internal performance of Jet is extremely high (see [benchmarks](https://jet.hazelcast.org/performance/)).
+The Runner can't match it as of now because Beam pipeline optimization/surgery has not been fully implemented.

-The [Beam Capability Matrix]({{ site.baseurl }}/documentation/runners/capability-matrix/) documents the supported capabilities of the Nemo Runner.
+The [Beam Capability Matrix]({{ site.baseurl }}/documentation/runners/capability-matrix/) documents the supported capabilities of the Jet Runner.

 # Running WordCount with the Hazelcast Jet Runner